Sexual Misconduct Investigations

 Child Protective Services investigators are often conducted along with criminal investigations, but the investigation has a different focus—did a parent or guardian abuse or neglect a child?
 These investigations have a different standard of proof and much more relaxed investigation guidelines.
 Be very careful about talking to the Child Protective Services investigator about any allegations if you a suspect in a sexual misconduct investigation of any type.

 Sexual misconduct allegations are often seen in the middle of contentious divorces and custody battles.
-At the Meryhew Law Group our attorneys work regularly with Family Law attorneys who represent our clients in dissolution, custody and parenting plans, protection order and other family law matters.
+At the Meryhew Law Group our attorney work regularly with Family Law attorney who represent our clients in dissolution, custody and parenting plans, protection order and other family law matters.
 We can help our clients find counsel who will actually advocate for them, rather than allowing their case to languish.
-And we work closely with those attorneys to make sure that the Family Law filings do not implicate or affect the criminal case.
+And we work closely with those attorney to make sure that the Family Law filings do not implicate or affect the criminal case.